Homological stability for moduli spaces of disconnected submanifolds, I: Homological stability criteria

 \textbf{\slshape The weak factorisation condition.} We first assume condition (1w), the weak factorisation condition and injectivity on homology of all maps in $\bigcup_{n\geq 0} \X(n)$.
 The square \eqref{eSquare} induces a map of long exact sequences on homology:

 The triangle on the left-hand side comes from the factorisation assumed in the weak factorisation condition.
 It implies that the composition $(*)\circ (**)$ is zero.
 Since we have assumed that maps in $\bigcup_{n\geq 0} \X(n)$ all induce injective maps on homology in all degrees, the map $(f_{0\alpha}^\prime)_*$ in the diagram is injective for any $t$, and so by exactness the map $(**)$ is surjective for any $t$.\footnote{It would not be enough to invoke the inductive hypothesis here, since it only tells us that the map $(f_{0\alpha}^\prime)_*$ in the diagram is injective for $t\leq\lfloor\frac{n}{2}\rfloor -1$, and we need the range $t\leq\lfloor\frac{n}{2}\rfloor$.} In the range $t\leq\lfloor\frac{n}{2}\rfloor$, and after taking the direct sum of the top line over $\alpha$, the map $(*)$ is surjective by what we proved above.
-So we have a map $(*)\circ (**)$ with target $\widetilde{H}_t(Cf)$ which is both surjective and zero in the required range, which finishes the inductive step of the proof.
+So we have a map $(*) \circ (**)$ with target $\widetilde{H}_t(Cf)$ which is both surjective and zero in the required range, which finishes the inductive step of the proof.\footnote{Equivalently, one may organise the logic by deducing from the vanishing of $(*) \circ (**)$ and the surjectivity of $(**)$ that $(*)$ also vanishes, and hence, since $(*)$ is also surjective, its target must be zero.}

 If we assume condition (2w), then we apply exactly the same argument to the map of long exact sequences induced by the square \eqref{eSquare2} instead.

 \textbf{\slshape The moderate and strong factorisation conditions.} We first assume either (1m) or (1s) and show that the map $Cf_{0\alpha}^\prime \to Cf$ is zero on reduced homology up to degree $\lfloor\frac{n}{2}\rfloor$.
 The triangle decomposition \eqref{e:triangle-decomposition} of \eqref{eSquare} induces a decomposition of this map on homology as follows: